High Desert League (Central Section)

 The High Desert League is a high school athletic conference that is affiliated with the CIF Central Section (CIF-CS).
 Members are schools in the desert and mountain regions of east Kern County and eastern California.
 The league and its schools joined the CIF-CS in 2013; previously, they were part of the CIF Southern Section.
+All league performers are regularly announced.